 3) Don’t throw out that turkey carcass!
 Throw it in the slowcooker and make a delicious turkey soup.

-4) Shop throughout the year for gift, so it’s less stressful around the holidays.
+4) Shop throughout the year for gifts, so it’s less stressful around the holidays.
+Also make sure you head out after Christmas to grab clearance items for next year.
+Think teacher’s gifts, Secret Santa, and stocking stuffers.

 5) Make your mashed potatoes in the slow cooker to save stove space and no tending required.